-Since a buck can’t get all the raw material it needs for this rapid growth of antlers from its food, the deer must borrow it from within its body.
-In a process similar to that of osteoporosis in humans, minerals are taken from the ribs, sternum, and skull, and redeposited in growing antlers.
+Since a whitetail buck can not get all the raw material it needs for this rapid growth of antlers from the food it eats that season, the deer must borrow it from within its body.
+In a process similar to that of osteoporosis in humans, minerals are taken from a buck’s ribs, sternum, and skull, and redeposited in growing antlers.

 This is marked by a sharp rise in testosterone level that triggers a shutdown of the blood supply to the velvet, which results in velvet dying and being totally removed with amazing speed.
 The velvet will simply fall off, though many bucks because of increased testosterone levels will begin to rub on shrubs and small trees.
 Lose velvet hanging from shedding antlers can also be annoying, as witnessed in the video below: